anchore/syft/README.md

 # enable/disable checking for application updates on startup
 # same as SYFT_CHECK_FOR_APP_UPDATE env var
 check-for-app-update: true

+packages:
+    # the search space to look for packages (options: all-layers, squashed)
+    # same as -s ; SYFT_SCOPE env var
+    scope: "squashed"

+file-metadata:
+  # enable/disable cataloging if file metadata
+  cataloging-enabled: true

+  # the search space to look for file metadata (options: all-layers, squashed)
+  scope: "squashed"

+  # the file digest algorithms to use when cataloging files (options: "sha256", "md5", "sha1")
+  digests: ["sha256"]

 log:
   # use structured logging